aharris2404/dc-ds-111819/module-1/project/README.md

  - Social media buzz?

 ## Data Sources
 Microsoft has provided some data from Box Office Mojo, IMDB, Rotten Tomatoes, and TheMovieDB.org.
 You are not limited to these data sets!
-If you find other useful data on the web, you are welcome to include it (but this is not a requirement).
+If you find othedr useful data on the web, you are welcome to include it (but this is not a requirement).

 All data lives in [`./zippedData/`](./zippedData).<br>
 Be sure to make a directory named 'data'.<br>